How to Clean a Bobsweep Robot Vacuum

 If you lose any of your screws, a replacement comes in Bob's packaging.
 Use the correct one for the main brush.
 It is a slightly longer, light silver screw.
 The darker screw is for Bob's side brush.

-Step 6: Remove and Clean the Side Brush
+Remove and Clean the Side Brush

 The side brush is also held in with one screw.
 Un-install it with a Phillips head screwdriver, and clean thoroughly whenever you notice large amounts of dust collected.